Board of Directors

 Tammy Dowley-Blackman, a graduate of Oberlin College and Harvard University, is an author, entrepreneur, leadership expert, executive, and professor.
 Her company, Tammy Dowley-Blackman Group, LLC, includes a suite of brands, including TDB Group Strategic Advisory, a management consulting firm specializing in organizational and leadership development for the corporate, government, nonprofit and philanthropic sectors, as well as Looking Forward Lab, which partners with corporations and higher education systems to create workplace solutions for Gen Z and their managers.

-Tammy recently completed her six-year term as the president of the TSNE MissionWorks Board of Directors, where she led the $50 million-dollar organization through unprecedented leadership and business model strategic alignment and planning.
+Tammy completed her six-year term as the president of the TSNE Board of Directors, where she led the $64 million-dollar organization through unprecedented leadership and business model strategic alignment and planning.
 She also provides leadership as an Advisory Board member for the Isabella Stewart Gardner Museum.
 Tammy has been part of the Proteus Fund team before, serving as the founding Director of the Proteus Fund Diversity Fellowship, a successful nationally recognized program designed to bring more equitable representation and systemic change to large-scale philanthropic institutional systems.

 Read more